-We estimate that the net proceeds from our issuance and sale of 6,250,000 shares of our common stock in this offering will be approximately \$66.3 million, based on the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of 6,250,000 shares of our common stock in this offering will be approximately \$66.3 million, based upon an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of shares by the selling stockholders, although we will bear the costs, other than underwriting discounts and commissions, associated with those sales.